backtrader/backtrader-docs/docs/quickstart/quickstart.rst

 Customizing the Strategy: Parameters
 ====================================

-It would a bit unpractical to hardcode some of the values in the strategy and have no chance to change them easily. *Parameters* come in handy to help.
+It would be a bit unpractical to hardcode some of the values in the strategy and have no chance to change them easily. *Parameters* come in handy to help.

 Definition of parameters is easy and looks like::